sunpy/sunpy/docs/dev_guide/contents/pr_review_procedure.rst

 The tests for GitHub Actions are split into multiple phases to reduce the number of builds running at one time.
 If your PR fails the minimal initial stage, the subsequent stages tests will not run.

-The Azure checks on GitHub manifest:
+The Action checks on GitHub manifest:

 .. image:: images/actions_check_pr.png
    :width: 600